 In the first competition, which provided up to \$186 million in funding from 2012 to 2017, five facilities satisfied the established set of eligibility requirements: they were unique national facilities, fully operational and had received a minimum of one CFI investment of at least \$25 million in capital costs.
-After the merit-review process, four were recommended and awarded funding.
+After the merit-review process, four were recommended and awarded funding2.

-Then, in 2013, the Government of Canada provided an additional \$25 million to the CFI to address the needs of other unique national research facilities that were excluded in the original MSI Fund competition (due to the threshold previously imposed on CFI capital investment) but the loss of these facilities would have represented a serious setback for Canada.
-Among the eligibility criteria were the requirements to demonstrate annual eligible O&M costs exceeding \$500,000, and access by a pan-Canadian community of users.
+Then, in 2013, the Government of Canada provided an additional \$25 million to the CFI to address the needs of other unique national research facilities that were excluded in the original MSI Fund competition (due to the threshold previously imposed on CFI capital investment) but the loss of which would have represented a serious setback for Canada.
+Among the eligibility criteria were the requirements of demonstrating annual eligible O&M costs exceeding \$500,000 and access by a pan-Canadian community of users.
 In order to align the funding cycles of the second cohort with the first, successful facilities were awarded funding for three years, from 2014 to 2017.
-In the end, an additional eight facilities were awarded funding under the second competition, bringing the total number of facilities supported between 2012 and 2017 to12.
+In the end, an additional eight facilities were awarded funding under the second competition, bringing the total number of facilities supported between 2012 and 2017 to 12.

-In preparation for the renewal of funding to these facilities beyond 2017, the CFI launched a third competition in October 2015.
+In preparation for the renewal of funding to these facilities beyond 2017, the CFI launched a third Call for Proposals in October 2015.
 With an available budget of \$400 million, the competition was designed to provide continued support to the facilities funded in the 2012-17 cycle, but also to other facilities meeting the eligibility criteria established in the second competition.
 Seventeen facilities were awarded support through the MSI Fund for either three years (to 2020) or five years (to 2022), among which, 10 had been funded in the previous cycle.

-The Ocean Tracking Network was not recommended for funding in 2012, largely because it was being managed as a research project, rather than a large national science facility.
-However, it is being supported in the 2017 MSI funding cycle.
+2 The Ocean Tracking Network was not recommended for funding, largely because it was being managed as a research project, rather than a large national science facility.